 When we look at Elijah Jr’s brother Peter Bass’ Eastern Cherokee application, we find some additional information.
 In the Guion Miller applications, there is space for respondents to write down their “Indian names”.
 Peter Bass lists his Indian name as “Peter Chavers” and lists his father Elijah Bass Sr’s Indian name as “Elijah Chavers”.
 So we can clearly see Willis Bass’ descendants were aware that they descended from the Chavers (Chavis) family, although Chavis/Chavers is not an “Indian name”.

 As stated earlier, all of the Eastern Cherokee enrollment applications for Willis Bass’ descendants were rejected.
 On Alice Revels’ (#14050) application, the Guion Miller commission provided the exact reason why the family’s applications were rejected.
 The Willis Bass family was never listed on any previous Cherokee rolls, never lived with the Cherokees, and Granville Co was never part of original Cherokee territory.

 In February 2016, Paul Heinegg updated the Bass section of his website with some of the corrected information I discussed above.
 He no longer has the Willis Bass who was the son of James Bass b.
-1760 of Norfolk CO, VA and Bedford Co, TN as the same Willis Bass of Granville Co.
+1760 of Norfolk CO, VA and Bedford Co, TN as the same Willis Bass of Granville Co who was actually the son of Milly Bass and Jesse Chavis.
 Heinegg also provided additional records for the James Bass b.
 1760 of Norfolk Co, VA and Bedford Co, TN so if you are a descendant of the this branch of the Bass family, it is worthwhile to revisit Heinegg’s Bass section: